A7med23/obsidian-sync/Minecraft/ATM9.md

 ## todo list
-- [x] Make jetpack
-- [x] Use redstone stuff to automate the reactor regulation
-- [x] Set up flux networks
-- [x] craft twilight cloak
-- [x] Go to ancient city kill warden
-- [x] Find suspicious clay there (go to portaly thing theyre around the bridge area)
-- [x] Get the all the modium ingot from the quest of killing the warden
-- [x] Make the charm and find some atm
-- [x] Go to mining dimension
-- [x] Set up a reactor there for the builder
-- [x] Make builder
-- [x] Make shape card and filter card

 - [ ] Get all atm gear
 - [ ] Make angel wand with infinity wand
 - [ ] Build the mob farm for apotheosis gear in the end
-- [ ] Put on the night vision googles
-- [ ] process the ores with mechanical squeezer then hammer them down then smelt them for 6x ore production
-- [x] setup a builder at base and make it look for dimensional shard ore for the rf tools
-- [ ] find more dimensional shards (look up how to auto farm them)
-- [ ] make the atm gear
-- [ ] farm for apotheosis enchants

 - [ ] get to twilight forest, set up a manual killing farm till u get the twilight gem.
 - [ ] Use that tk get the goblin to automate the gem dust thing